andreou00/SafeSend/README.md

 ---

-## Why Build on Linea?
+## Why Build on Linea and EduChain?

 The **Linea Network** is a fast, scalable blockchain that offers low transaction fees, making it an ideal platform for user-friendly and cost-effective applications.
 SafeSend leverages Linea’s speed and efficiency to provide seamless crypto transactions while minimizing costs for users.

-By integrating with Linea, SafeSend showcases the network’s ability to drive blockchain adoption through innovative and practical solutions.
+Now, with the integration of **EduChain**, SafeSend expands its horizons to include a blockchain dedicated to educational projects and initiatives.
+This dual-network approach allows users to choose the most suitable environment for their transactions, whether for everyday transfers or for projects linked to academic and educational innovation.

 ---